 Lucia / Christmas Carols

-Why do Swedes dress up in white long gowns and carry candles in their hands while singing melancholic songs?
-For a non-swede it can look like a ghost gathering but that’s’ far from the truth.
+So why do Swedes dress up in white long gowns and carry candles in their hands while singing melancholic songs?
+For a non-Swede it can look like a ghost gathering but that’s’ far from the truth.
 Lucia is a peaceful tradition about spreading light, warmth and love.
 It is literally the highlight of the year.

 Swedish Lucia tradition is believed to have originated from Italy.
 Lucia was a Saint who lived in Syracuse, Sicily.
 She was burned at the stake after her husband found out she was Christian, which in year 304, was forbidden in the Catholic Empire of Rome.
 She was known for giving food and aid to the poor people of Sicily using a candle-lit wreath to light her way and leave her hands free to carry as much food as possible.
 Her name Lucia comes from the Latin word “lux” which means light.

 In the old calendar the 13th of December was the darkest and coldest night of the year and also the same date Lucia died.
 People of the Middle Ages believed that night was full with vicious power and Lucia was the light in the dark to protect them.

 MODERN LUCIA CELEBRATIONS

 Today Lucia is still a strong light in the dark.
 On Lucia Day the 13th of December it is common to participate in or go and watch a Lucia concert with people dressed in white long gowns with candles in their hair and hands singing beautiful Christmas carols.
 Many schools and day-cares arrange a Lucia concert for their families to come and watch early in the morning.
 Even young siblings might wake up their parents with a Lucia concert.
 Nationwide you can watch the big Lucia concert live on Swedish National Television (SVT) and enjoy a long breakfast with coffee, gingerbread and saffron buns on Lucia day.